 This section summarizes key findings of the hydrogeological evaluation.
-See Appendix D, "Hydrogeologic Evaluation of Proposed Livingston Bay Restoration Site," for the complete study.
+See Appendix D, "Hydrogeologic Evaluation," for the complete study.

 The study included the following elements:

 - Compilation and review of existing hydrogeologic data. - Drilling and installation of on-site monitoring wells and shallow piezometers, and preparation of hydrogeologic cross-sections across the study area. - Identification of local private wells for potential monitoring. - Monitoring of groundwater levels and salinity in select monitoring and private wells. - Collection and review of surface-water level and salinity data from ditch locations selected by ESA. - Interpretation of the collected data.